StumpedMom/StumpedMom/content/en/posts/no_duh.md

 - "Stumped Mom"
 ---

+_A word of caution: The following post has heavy feels and addresses sexual trauma._

 ## #NoDuh

 I was eleven the first time a friend confided in me that she had been sexually abused.